spleshka/drupal-reactjs-docker/README.md

 After that commit resulting `composer.json` and `composer.lock` files.

-Note that Drush and Drupal Console have to be invoked inside of `web` folder, so you have to `cd web` first.
+Note that Drush and Drupal Console have to be invoked inside of `web` folder, so you'll have to `cd web` first.